 There are many industry mavens who have been actively participating in the AMP revolution.
-Some of these names include WordPress, Reddit, Bing, eBay etc. So here’s why exactly should you be enthused with the idea of Accelerated Mobile Pages:
+Some of these names include WordPress, Reddit, Bing, eBay etc. Therefore, here’s why exactly should you be enthused with the idea of Accelerated Mobile Pages:

 1. Scoring Backlinks with AMP

 Backlinks are one of the Google’s top ranking factors and essential for site ranking in SERPs.
 As content readability and user experience improve with AMP, it directly increases content visibility, and hence a vast number of earned links can be formed.
 If the placed AMP content is informative, newsworthy and quality-oriented, then improved page visibility can lead to the building of a large number of backlinks.
-Quality backlinks create the impact that the data is unique, reliable and relatable.
+Moreover, quality backlinks create the impact that the data is unique, reliable and relatable.
 Hence, the number of visitors increase.

 2. Redefine Website Traffic

 Increasing the visibility on the mobile web is equally crucial.
 The number of visitors on the website directly affect the growth of the business.
-AMP can be an essential tool to increase the traffic on the mobile web, as it provides a better mobile experience.
+However, AMP can be an essential tool to increase the traffic on the mobile web, as it provides a better mobile experience.
 Users prefer the sites that are mobile responsive and innovative.
 User-friendly content, valuable and informative data, and faster loading pages capture the attention of new users and bring new and returning visitors to your site.